 Thanksgiving 2013 My journey to Whitwell, TN and Atlanta, GA – Whitwell

 While this entry won’t describe a trip quite as distant or exotic as traveling to Siberia, I did take an interesting detour on my Thanksgiving trip to Atlanta.
 I took an extra day and stopped in Whitwell (pronounced ‘witwul’), TN.
-What, you may be wondering, would prompt me to go Whitwell and where in tarnation is it?
+What, you may be wondering, would prompt me to go to Whitwell and where in tarnation is it?

 The answer to the first question is the Children’s Holocaust Memorial that’s behind Whitwell Middle School – a product of the school’s Holocaust project that began in 1998.
 Regarding the second, it’s